Kos Or Rhodes? How To Choose Between Rhodes Or Kos

 5. Monolithos Castle And Coastline

 Our favorite thing that we did on Rhodes was a hike up and around the Monolithos Castle.
-This side of Rhodes isn’t very touristy and developed, which makes for beautiful seaside views.
+This side of Rhodes isn’t very touristy or developed, which makes for beautiful seaside views.
 (A perfect place to watch the sunset!)

 6. Prasonisi